-Here are 7 suggestions to help ensure that when you do roll-out, your training material is understandable, unambiguous and on-message in every language.
+Here are seven suggestions to help ensure that when you do go-global, your material is understandable, unambiguous and works on every platform, in every language.

 Ikea can guide you through the most complicated flat-pack wardrobe assembly without even a single written instruction.
 We find that often, less is more.
 On balance we suggest erring on a modest use of words.
 They translate easier.